• Film, Photos, Voigtlander

 scan-080528-0001-copy

 Just some shots from the other day.
-Tried some 400 ISO HP5 out this time, i quite like it.
+Tried some 400 ISO HP5 out this time, I don’t mind it at all.
 Developed in Rodinal 1+50 for 11 mins.
 The damn flare killed the second shot, should of expected it though.
-The shot with the flowers was taken with an old red filter i was testing out.
+The shot with the flowers was taken with an old red filter I was testing out.
 Oh, and check out my ghost photo at the bottom :p

 the face